 – Honorary members: those appointed as such based on their motivated nomination by the Executive Committee, for having provided particularly noteworthy support, including economic support, to the activity of the Association, also as representatives of public or private Organisations;

-The Honorary Members and Supporting Members do not have the right to vote and may participate in the Members’ Meeting if called upon to do so.
+The Honorary Members and Supporting Members do not have the right to vote and may participate in the Associates’ Meeting if called upon to do so.

-All categories of members are entitled to participate in the day-to-day activities of the Association and to intervene in the meetings with voting rights.
-The Association also guarantees the uniformity of it relationships with members and of the method of joining the same.
+All categories of associates are entitled to participate in the day-to-day activities of the Association and to intervene in the meetings with voting rights and to examine the association records.
+The Association also guarantees the uniformity of it relationships with associates and of the method of joining the same.

 The aspiring Associate must agree with the Association’s operating principles and with those applied by the Association when planning and performing its activities.